Canon 7D vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon 7D better than the Sony RX1R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.